radixdlt/babylon-node/docs/branching-strategy.md

 We use a variant of `git-flow`, where there are three types of base branches: the `main`, `develop`, and `release/*` branches.

+* The `develop` branch is the primary integration branch, for work targeting the next protocol version.
+* The `release/*` branches are for all named protocol versions.
+Only the latest released `release/XXX` branch is **currently supported**.
+In exceptional scenarios, we may release a hot-fix to the previous release branch.
 * The `main` branch is the public-facing base branch and **represents the last official release**.
 It's also used for docs.

-* The `develop` branch is the primary integration branch, for work targeting the next protocol version.
-* The `release/*` branches are for all named protocol versions (i.e. each 1.X in the naming scheme.
-Typically patch releases should re-use same branch).
-A subset of release branches are **currently supported** - typically these are those currently on a live environment, or under development.
+> [!IMPORTANT]

-At any given time, there is a strict ordering on the supported base branches, where the process aims to guarantee all work on previous branches is in the later/downstream branches.
-This order (from earliest/most upstream to latest/most downstream) is as follows:
+> The development/merge process aims to ensure that there is a strict ordering on the supported base branches under the "contains all changes" partial order.
+This ensures that work ends up in the right place, we minimise merge conflicts, and that work doesn't go missing.

-* Released `release/*` branches still compatibile with a mainnet network
-* `main`
-* Unreleased `release/*` branches
+>
+> The order (from latest/most downstream to earliest/most upstream) is as follows:
-* `develop`
+> * `develop`

-The latest ordering is at the top of this document.
+> * The currently supported `release/XXX` branch
+> * `main`

-### Development process
+### Development/Merge process

 When working on changes:
 * You will first need to select the correct base branch to create your feature branch from.
 For some epics, it is acceptable to choose a long running `feature/*` or `epic/*` branch as your base, to break up the work into separate reviews.